different-name/steam-config-nix/readme.md

 # steam-config-nix

-Manage Steam launch options and compatibility tools declaratively through [Home Manager](https://github.com/nix-community/home-manager)
+Manage Steam launch options, compat tools and other local config declaratively through your nix config

 > [!WARNING]
 > This flake is in early development and may be unstable